The Top 40 Craft Storage Ideas

 Hang hooks on the inside of your craft cabinet doors and use them for scissors or washi tape rolls.
 Ideally, your craft closet or craft cabinet should be in the same room where you work.
 If not, a small rolling cart can help you transport supplies between your storage space and crafting room.

 Your local dollar stores are great resources for inexpensive craft storage ideas.
-From attractive wire baskets to plastic storage boxes, dollar stores are full of affordable options to get your craft room into shape.
+From attractive wire baskets to plastic or glass jars, dollar stores are full of affordable options to get your craft room into shape.

 Lidded glass jars are inexpensive craft room storage ideas for small items.
 You don’t need to spend big money on a mason jar collection.
 Simply wash and reuse jelly, pickle, and spice jars.
 Make them look pretty by painting the lids and decorating them with washi tape.